Using a Canon EF 24-105mm Lens for Astrophotography

 The Bottom Line

-However, I have since discovered that the both its minimum and maximum magnifications have opened up some incredible astrophotography opportunities to shoot the night sky in new ways.
-At 24mm, the view is humbly more targeted towards a specific area of the night sky than a traditional wide angle of 18mm.
+Along with enjoying this lens for daytime photography, I have discovered that the both its minimum and maximum magnifications have opened up some incredible astrophotography opportunities to shoot the night sky in new ways.
+At 24mm, the view is slightly more targeted towards a specific area of the night sky than a traditional wide angle lens.
 At 105mm, the lens is perfect for large targets such as the North America Nebula, or to highlight the beauty of the Sagittarius star cloud in the Milky Way.

 The creative framing opportunities available would be squandered if the lens showed any signs of color fringing or chromatic aberration.
 Thankfully, this is a Canon L series lens.
 The red stripe indicates that you can count of these lenses to live up to the scrutiny of the amateur astrophotographers keen eye.